 It educates himself.
 They educate themselves.

-Singular personal pronouns are with addition of -self and plural personal pronouns are with addition of –selves and these pronouns are called compound personal Pronouns.
+Singular personal pronouns are with the addition of -self and plural personal pronouns are with the addition of –selves and these are called compound Personal Pronouns.

 More examples of Reflexive Pronoun

-- I learn myself to build a website so I am happy.
+- I taught myself to build a website so I am happy.

 - You are speaking to yourself.

-- He had to earn money, so he went to office himself.
+- He had to earn money, so he went to the office himself.

 - The principal writes official letters herself because none can write so well.